CiscoTestAutomation/CL-DEVWKS-2808/workshop.md

 details of programming, device interactions and parsing libraries.

-But so far all that code goes into just simple scripts - and we rely on screen printing (eg, `print()`) for message.
-For traceability, archiving and going from simple if-else logic into testcases, we can leverage to full power of a pyATS as a test framework..
+But so far all that code goes into just simple scripts - and we rely on screen `print()` for message.
+For traceability, archiving and going from simple if-else logic into test cases, we can leverage to full power of a pyATS as a test framework.

-First, let's convert the above Python script into pyATS testcases:
+First, let's convert the above Python script into pyATS test cases:

 - we'll create a pyATS test script file
 - break down the above script functionality into different parts of the test